LilzBay/go-crud/README.md

 # GO-CRUD
-A simple CRUD API built bu Golang.
+A simple CRUD API built by Golang.